kudobuzz/event-tagmanager-php/README.md

     $eventTagManger->addTagsOnInstall($requiredTags);
 ```

-You can pass additional tags, by default these tags are added on install
+You can pass additional tags, by default these tags are added  when you call addTagsOnInstall method on install
 ```
 interest-category-{platform}
 interest-product-{app}